 Once the lengthy process was completed, the sculpture was lacquered by Lincs Industrial Painters to protect it from coastal weathering, and ensure the longevity of our seafront’s latest attraction.

-Cllr Callum Procter, portfolio holder for Tourism, Heritage and Culture at North East Lincolnshire Council, commented,
+Cllr Callum Procter, the portfolio holder for Tourism, Heritage and Culture at North East Lincolnshire Council, commented,

 “The team at Blackrow Engineering have done an excellent job in designing and creating this magnificent sculpture for the North Promenade in Cleethorpes.”